 The Center for Biographical Research (CBR) is dedicated to the interdisciplinary and multicultural study of life writing.
 CBR programs include teaching, publication, and outreach activities.

-In conjunction with the Department of English, CBR offers thesis advising for PhD and MA projects.
+In conjunction with the Department of English, CBR offers thesis advising for PhD and MA projects, and awards the Biography Prize annually for work in life writing by a UH Manoa graduate student.
 The Department of English also offers a number of graduate and undergraduate courses in life writing.
-A BA program in biography is offered through the Intedisciplinary Studies Program, and the Biography Prize is offered annually for the best work on any aspect of life writing by a PhD candidate at UH.
+A BA program in biography is offered through the Interdisciplinary Studies Program.

 CBR publishes Biography: An Interdisciplinary Quarterly, the premier scholarly journal in the field.
-Appearing continuously since 1978, Biography explores the theoretical, historical, generic, and cultural dimensions of life writing.
-CBR also sponsors the Biography Monograph series, designed to further the study and practice of life writing in all its forms.
+Appearing continuously since 1968, Biography explores the theoretical, historical, generic, and cultural dimensions of life writing.
+CBR also sponsors the Biography Monograph series, a book publishing enterprise designed to further the study and practice of life writing in all its forms.

 CBR maintains a library and resource collection and has hosted, since 1988, the public lecture series Brown Bag Biography, part of the center's commitment to supporting and publicizing contributions to life writing.
 CBR is a founding partner of Biography Hawai'i, a television documentary series that focuses on residents whose lives have had a lasting impact on these islands.
 The center also hosts email@example.com, the listserve and discussion forum for the International Auto/Biography Association.